Excerpted from the forthcoming book

 The term “consumer advocate” covers a wide spectrum, from professionals working in the highest political corridors to poorly ghostwritten local newspaper columns.
 For every advocate at the level of say, Ralph Nader, who has spent a professional life working on behalf of consumer rights, including the promotion of protective legislation and other systemic improvements, there are a thousand newspaper, television, magazine or syndicated consumer advocates to whom the term “anti-consumerism” is either meaningless or refers to making sure people buy the right dishwasher soap.
 There are also self-designated consumer advocates in specific fields—autos and food being two obvious examples—whose efforts are impossible to distinguish from straight-out flacking for manufacturers.

-For the purposes of this discussion, I am excluding the professionals working at the legislative or regulatory levels, who probably never ran a hair mousse comparison test in their lives.
+For the purposes of this discussion, I am excluding the professionals working at the legislative or regulatory levels, who probably never ran a hair-mousse comparison test in their lives.
 “Consumer advocate” here refers to the legions of media-based consumer advocates who recommend one product or service over another, based on opinion, experience and hopefully at least a modicum of investigation and testing.
-Some are nationally known; others are barely known within the circulation of the free weekly shopper for which they write.
+Some are nationally known; some are well-known only within their product niche; many are barely known within the circulation of the free weekly shopper for which they write.
 Whatever the level, product comparison and testing is a valuable service to the community of consumers, whether it’s a casual one-on-one shootout between vacuum cleaners or the sort of continuous, comprehensive, scientifically-grounded testing and evaluation done by Consumer Reports.
 As long as it is reasonably competent and honest—neither of which is assured by media independents, especially those on television—product and service evaluation is useful, necessary and a way to help ensure value received for money spent.
 But it is not, in any way, anti-consumerism.

 For one thing, few consumer advocates will consider a “none of the above” option in their presentations.
 Advocates begin with the assumption that consumers will buy one of the tested products, and focus exclusively on helping readers or viewers choose the “best” or “right” one.
 To some degree, their assumption is true; few of us would read an article on, say, the best vacuum cleaner or window air conditioner if we weren’t already seeking to buy one.
 However, no matter how valueless and unnecessary a whole category of product might be, consumer advocates do not consider it their place, much less their duty, to say “You know what?
 Don’t buy any of this crap.”
 The closest any ever get to that position is to begin with a slightly deprecating, “If you have to have one of these…” and then go on to obsess over minor differences as if they mattered.